MateuszMielniczuk/arch-linux-snapshots/README.md

 ### Set locale <a name="set-locale"></a>

 Uncomment your locale in `/etc/locale.gen` and save the changes.
-Generate the locale and add a new line with your locale to `/etc/locale.conf`
+Generate the locale and add a new line with your locale to `/etc/locale.conf`.

 ```sh
 locale-gen;
 echo LANG=<locale> > /etc/locale.conf
 ```

-Set up your keymap
+Set up your keymap settings.

 ```sh
 echo "KEYMAP=<keymap>" > /etc/vconsole.conf